JustusJG/natures-niche/README.md

 ---

-## Thank you for visiting and enjoy "Nature Niche"!
+## Thank you for visiting and enjoy "Natures Niche"!